 The final state

-will have the desired physical symmetry - local gauge invariance.
+will have the desired physical symmetry -- local gauge invariance.

-Steps 1 and 4 could easily be recognized as the construction of a PEPS: we project local states with some virtual symmetry to maximally entangled pair states.
-In fact, this is a PEPS as well - a gauged one.
-The lesson we learn from that, is that in order to obtain a PEPS description of a lattice gauge theory state, we can first write down a globally invariant PEPS, describing the matter degrees of freedom of the desired gauge theory,
+Steps 1 and 4 can be recognized as the construction of a PEPS: we project local states with some virtual symmetry to maximally entangled pair states.
+In fact, this is a PEPS as well -- a gauged one.
+The lesson we learn from that is that in order to obtain a lattice gauge theory PEPS, we can first write down a globally invariant PEPS, describing the matter degrees of freedom of the desired gauge theory,

-out of which the gauge invariant PEPS, with dynamical gauge fields, may be obtained in the process described above, that ``interrupts'' the usual PEPS construction in the form of steps 2,3.
+out of which the gauge invariant PEPS, with dynamical gauge fields, may be obtained in the process described above, that ``interrupts'' the usual PEPS construction in the form of step 2 and step 3.
 This is exactly what we discussed above: gauging, or minimally coupling, by a unitary transformation, must be done before we contract the local ingredients, that is, on a product state that allows us to act separately on different links.
-Only after gauging we project to a nontrivial physical state of the whole lattice, at step 4: $\left|\psi\right\rangle $ is not gauged by directly acting with a unitary transformation on $\left|\psi_{0}\right\rangle $ ; rather, a modification is required before the system's ingredients are connected.
+Only after gauging we project to a nontrivial physical state of the whole lattice, at step 4: $\ket{\psi}$ is not gauged by directly acting with a unitary transformation on $\ket{\psi_{0}}$ ; rather, a modification is required before the system's ingredients are connected.

-The nice ``feature'' that we get is that many symmetry properties of the original, globally invariant PEPS $\left|\psi_{0}\right\rangle $ ``survive'' the gauging procedure, such as spatial symmetries (translation, lattice rotation, lattice inversion etc. - anything that might have existed prior to gauging) with the right modification for the gauge field transformation laws (e.g. translation invariance of $\left|\psi_{0}\right\rangle $ can be made charge conjugation symmetry of $\left|\psi\right\rangle $).
+The nice ``feature'' that we get is that many symmetry properties of the original, globally invariant PEPS $\left|\psi_{0}\right\rangle $ ``survive'' the gauging procedure, such as spatial symmetries (translation, lattice rotation, lattice inversion etc. -- anything that might have existed prior to gauging) with the right modification for the gauge field transformation laws (e.g. translation invariance of $\left|\psi_{0}\right\rangle $ can be made charge conjugation symmetry of $\left|\psi\right\rangle $).
 And, of course, the global symmetry becomes local.
 Therefore, it is enough to construct a state with a global symmetry, and the one with local gauge invariance is obtained immediately.